IB Understanding

 | Ar | 3s² 3p⁶ | 1521 | Full outer shell, highest Zeff |

-These anomalies mirror Period 2 (Be→B and N→O).
-You must be able to explain both periods using electron configurations and orbital diagrams.
-Examiners may ask you to compare the two periods directly.
+Period 3 anomalies directly mirror Period 2 (\(\text{Be}\rightarrow\text{B}\) and \(\text{N}\rightarrow\text{O}\)).
+Be prepared to write electron configurations and orbital box diagrams for both periods, as exam questions frequently ask students to compare the two periods directly.